-Practical Tips on How to Arrange Living Room Furniture
+8 Practical Tips for Arranging Your Living Room Furniture

-Think of the pieces you need before you choose the pieces you love!
-It’s easy to pick up an item and be drawn to its visual appeal without really considering what you would ever need it for.
+Think about the pieces you need before you choose the pieces you love!
+It’s easy to pick up an item and be drawn to its visual appeal without really considering what you will use it for and where it will go.

-Would you prefer a casual, cozy, playful mood?
+If you’d prefer a casual, cozy or playful mood?
 Then consider an asymmetrical layout.

 The kind of mood you are trying to achieve will help guide you to the right style and colour scheme.